nikkomiu/blog/content/guides/golang-graphql-ent/08-resolver-testing.md

 cgo: C compiler "gcc" not found: exec: "gcc": executable file not found in $PATH
 ```

-To fix this error, we need to install our C compiler toolchian by modifying the following in the Dockerfile for the Dev
+To fix this error, we need to install our C compiler toolchain by modifying the following in the Dockerfile for the Dev
 Container:

 ```dockerfile {file=".devcontainer/Dockerfile",add_lines=6}